-Stress is an important factor in the work place to make sure that tasks get completed.
+Stress is an important factor in the workplace to make sure that tasks get completed.
 Yet stress that is not supported by stress recovery balance is damaging.

 What the Senior Manager should do?

-It can be a difficult task to make sure that the need for stress and the requirement for stress recovery balance are met, yet if senior managers want their organisations to succeed, addressing this point is critical.
+It can be a difficult task to make sure that the need for stress and the requirement for stress recovery balance are met, yet if senior managers want their organizations to succeed, addressing this point is critical.

 One question that senior managers have is how to support a culture where stress is acceptable only when stress recovery balance exists.